What are the differences between TypeScript vs JavaScript? | Video

 It may already sound like TypeScript is better than JavaScript, right?
 Not really.
 It all depends on the specific use case, which we’ll discuss later on.
 But first, what are the differences between TypeScript vs JavaScript?

-Although TypeScript builds on JavaScript and all existing code can be continued with TypeScript, it doesn’t essentially mean they’re the same.
-There are key differences between TypeScript vs JavaScript that software engineering teams must know.
-This will guide your choice, especially for different projects.
+Although TypeScript builds on JavaScript and all existing code can be continued with TypeScript, this doesn’t essentially mean they’re the same.
+These key differences between TypeScript and JavaScript can guide software engineering teams in making their choice, especially for different projects.

 Javascript vs Typescript: Typing